-HVP is a coalition of people from Department of Veterans Affairs (VA) facilities and community organizations working together to ensure that excellent end-of-life care is available for our nation’s veterans and their families.
+HVP is a coalition of people from Department of Veterans Affairs (VA) facilities and community organizations working together to ensure that quality end-of-life care is available and accessible for our nation’s veterans and their families.
 Our coalition is part of a national network of HVPs, established by the VA Hospice and Palliative Care Institute.